AlanK27/youtubeAnalysis/README.md

 Data folder will be created upon staring the script, that is where the data will be stored.
 Currently the channel is set to gathering data from live youtube streaming channel "Only in Japan".

+## Data Mining data with V3 API

+Data mining live streaming youtbe data.
+Multiple features can be drawn from the API such as:
+1. viwership
+1. location
+1. comment count
+1. video count
+1. subscribers
+1. etc.

 # Stream Youtube Channel Analysis